DanielBoxer/BlenDir/README.md

 ### Method 1 (recommended)

 - Download the `ZIP` file (don't extract it)
-  - Either press the `Code` button at the top of the page and then `Download ZIP`
+  - Either go to [Releases](https://github.com/DanielBoxer/BlenDir/releases/latest) and download the `ZIP` file for the latest stable version
-  - Or go to [Releases](https://github.com/DanielBoxer/BlenDir/releases) and download the latest `ZIP` file
+  - Or press the `Code` button at the top of the page and then `Download ZIP` for the newest experimental version

 - Don't add a `.` to the folder name, this will cause an import error
 - In Blender, open `Preferences` and go to `Add-ons`